72 Kgs In Lbs

 • Food Intake: Recent food consumption can cause short-term weight increases.

-• Metabolism: Individual metabolism plays a crucial role in weight management.
+• Metabolism: Individual metabolism matters a lot in weight management.
 A faster metabolism can burn calories more efficiently.

 5. Healthy Weight Management Strategies